black-sliver/gm-apclientpp/README.md

 ## API

 Below are the possible calls from GM to DLL.
 The actual call uses `external_call`, but should be wrapped in a script with the same name, making the calls possible as listed below.
+See [gml/](gml/).

 We use the following notation below: `name(arg_name: arg_type, ...): return_type`